RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 published: true
 ---

 Consistency is one of the most effective tools we can use to keep customers coming back for more.
 When first-time customers become repeat customers, revenue explodes (in a positive way).
-Customers trust brands like Starbucks, Apple, and Google because expectations and delivery are consistently in alignment.
+Customers trust brands like Starbucks, Apple, and Google because expectations and delivery are consistently aligned.

 <a href="/blog/2022/02/15/process-plus-eos/"><img src="/images/EOS_Process.jpg" align="right" width="250" padding="10" alt="Process and the Entrepreneurial Operating System (EOS)" title="Process and the Entrepreneurial Operating System (EOS)" /></a>